MicrosoftDocs/azure-docs/articles/search/search-traffic-analytics.md

 ### Metrics

-The metrics blobs contain aggregated values for your search service.
+The metrics blobs contain aggregated values for your search service, over one minute time spans.
-Each file has one root object called **records** that contains an array of metric objects
+Each file has one root object called **records** that contains an array of metric objects.

 Available metrics:

-- Latency
-- SearchQueriesPerSecond
+- SearchLatency: Time the search service needed to process search queries, during the time period.
+- SearchQueriesPerSecond: Number of search queries received per second, during the time period
+- ThrottledSearchQueriesPercentage: Percentage of search queries that were throttled.

+> [AZURE.IMPORTANT] Throttling occurs when too many queries are sent, exhausting the service's provisioned resource capacity.
+Consider adding more replicas to your service.

 ####Metrics schema